-Wing IDE provides various useful features like built-in Debugger, Debugging in threads, checks for errors in the source code, exceptionally responsive support, super-flexible macro capabilities, customizable plug-ins and is totally worth the price.
+Wing IDE provides various useful features like a built-in Debugger, Debugging in threads, checks for errors in the source code, exceptionally responsive support, super-flexible macro capabilities, customizable plug-ins, and is totally worth the price.

 Are you ready to try Wing IDE?